Epix-Incorporated/Adonis/CONTRIBUTING.md

 **A:** After handling the merge, a maintainer will also add you to the credits list as "@GitHub YourGitHubUsernameHere" if it's your first contribution.
 If we forget to do this, and you notice, just us me know (via Discord or comment on the PR itself) and we'll fix it.

 Once in a while after changes are merged, some quick testing will be done by a maintainer to make sure everything works correctly.
-Once that's done, the updated models will be published to ROBLOX by an automated process, after which all new servers will be running the latest version of Adonis.
+Once that's done, the updated models will be published to Roblox by an automated process, after which all new servers will be running the latest version of Adonis.

 ## Q: How do I get the "GitHub Contributor" role and group rank?